What do AI and machine learning mean for cybersecurity?

 Reuters reports that US firms are complying with Russian government requirements that they share their source code as a condition of doing business.
 China has long sought to exact similar arrangements from companies wishing to do business there.
 There are, as Reuters observes, market reasons for compliance: "From their side, companies say they are under pressure to acquiesce to the demands from Russian regulators or risk being shut out of a lucrative market."
 The companies also claim they've taken steps to minimize the risks associated with exposing their code, permitting authorities to review source code only in secure facilities that prevent copying or tampering.

 Raytheon keeps $1B DHS cyber contract.

 With award protests resolved, Raytheon will keep its billion-dollar contract to provide cybersecurity services and solutions to the US Department of Homeland Security (Washington Technology).
 The company sees the win as helping it not just domestically, but with international market penetration as well (Defense News).

 Security industry anti-trust litigation.

 Kaspersky Labs' anti-trust complaint against Microsoft before the European Commission alleges that Microsoft is using its dominant market position to unfair advantage, disabling security software other than Windows Defender (Computer Weekly).
 This week Microsoft said that Windows 10 does block some security products, but that's due entirely to compatibility issues, not to favor Windows Defender (Neowin).

-This CyberWire look back at the Week that Was discusses events affecting Canada, the European Union, India, the Democratic Peoples Republic of Korea, the Republic of Korea, Mexico, Russia, Ukraine, the United Kingdom, and the United States.
+This CyberWire look back at the Week that Was discusses events affecting Canada, European Union, India, Democratic Peoples Republic of Korea, Republic of Korea, Mexico, Russia, Ukraine, United Kingdom, United States.

 Our patrons are important to our future, and we hope you'll consider becoming one.
 We invite you to become part of the CyberWire story.